Fly River: Delta

 A list of the river delta islands is:

 The inhabitants of the Fly River delta engage in agriculture and hunting.
 Coconut palm, breadfruit, plantain, sago palm, and sugar cane are grown.

 Fly River turtle

-The Fly River turtle, also known as the Pig-nosed turtle due to its odd nose, is notably different from other turtles due to its piglike nose.
+The Fly River turtle, also known as the Pig-nosed turtle due to its odd nose, is notably different from other turtles due to its pig-like nose.
 The only freshwater turtle to have flippers, the turtle is known to rarely leave water, except in dire circumstances.
 They are also known to be omnivores who rarely consume meat.

 History

 The Fly was first discovered by Europeans in 1845 when Francis Blackwood, commanding the corvette HMS Fly, surveyed the western coast of the Gulf of Papua.
 The river was named after his ship and he proclaimed that it would be possible for a small steam-powered boat to travel up the mighty river.

 In 1876, Italian explorer, Luigi D'Albertis, was the first person to successfully attempt this when he travelled 900 km into the interior of New Guinea, in his steamer, Neva.
 It was the furthest any European explorer had ever been into the island.